-We are pleased to announce that Highland Archive Service facilities in Inverness, Portree and Fort William will be reopening to the public from the 27th of April.
+Highland Archive Service facilities in Inverness, Portree and Fort William have reopened to the public in line with the government timetable for the easing of restrictions.

 Nucleus: The Nuclear and Caithness Archive remains temporarily closed until further notice, however the staff are able to provide assistance remotely.